-Graduates, please join us for our Commencement Mass on Saturday, Dec.
-18, 2021 at 11 a.m., Our Lady Queen of Peace Chapel, Duluth Kenwood campus.
+Graduates, please join us for our Commencement Mass on Saturday, May 14, 2022 at 9 a.m., at the Mitchell Auditorium.
 We welcome all graduating students of any religious or spiritual tradition to join us for this Mass of thanksgiving and celebration of your achievements.
 Graduates who attend will receive an oil lamp as a gift to symbolize the light you are carrying with you into the world.

 RSVP to Attend Mass

-Join us for our traditional graduation brunch on Saturday, Dec.
-18 at 9 a.m. in Somers Lounge, located in Somers Hall on our Duluth campus.
+Join us for our traditional graduation brunch on Saturday, May 14, 10 a.m.-12:30 p.m., Greenview Dining Room on our Duluth Kenwood campus.
 Graduates and children five and under are free, all others are $15 each.
-Deadline to order online is Sunday, Dec.
-5.
+Deadline to order online is Friday, May 6.

-Only online sales will be accepted; no sales at the door the day of the event.
-Orders will start being accepted in early October.
+If you happen to miss the online ordering option, sales will be available at the door the day of the event.

 - Fresh fruit